 3. Jacksonville rentals are easy to come by

 About 44% of city dwellers opt to rent apartments in Jacksonville, so the inventory is there for newcomers looking to rent.
-With a median monthly rent just over $1,100, that cost is a few hundred dollars below the national average of $1,468.
+With an average monthly rent just over $1,500, that cost is a few hundred dollars below the typical national average of $1,981.
 Like any city, prices vary from neighborhood to neighborhood.
 For affordable apartments, look in areas like College Gardens or Lincoln Villas.
-For more luxurious accommodations focus your search in enclaves such as Isle of Palms or Beach Haven.
-As a general rule of thumb, keep in mind that you’ll have to fork over more to live near the beach than on the outskirts.
+For more luxurious accommodations, focus your search in enclaves such as Isle of Palms or Beach Haven.
+And as a general rule of thumb, keep in mind that you’ll have to fork over more to live near the beach than on the outskirts.

 4. Jacksonville Beach is just one of many jewels along the Atlantic shore

 Did you know Jacksonville has the most shoreline of any other city in the U.S.?
 And, on top of claiming 80,000 acres of green space and the largest urban park system in the country, it’s also home to 22 glorious miles of sandy beach, according to Visit Jacksonville, the official source on area travel.
 Here are five of its best:

 Paddle out to “the Poles” for adrenaline-pumping surfing, stroll along the nearly quarter-mile-long Jacksonville Beach Fishing Pier, or enjoy the salty air while dining at the waterside cafes.